DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 camps every day, often bringing their children.
-Their participation was fueled by social media messages with photomontages about military operations, movements of tanks, soldiers, and equipment that supposedly had never been seen in Brazil's history.
+Their participation was fueled by social media messages with photomontages about military operations, movements of tanks, soldiers, and equipment that supposedly had never been seen in Brazil\'s history.
 In the meantime, Bolsonaro hid in the Presidential Palace, refusing to acknowledge his defeat.
 A few days before the end of his term, he flew to Florida with his family.

-On January 8, 2023, one week after Lula da Silva's inauguration, Brasilia was taken over by barbarian invaders wearing yellow and green shirts, calling for a military coup to reinstate Bolsonaro as the ‘rightful’ and ‘God-sent’ president.
+On January 8, 2023, one week after Lula da Silva\'s inauguration, Brasilia was taken over by barbarian invaders wearing yellow and green shirts, calling for a military coup to reinstate Bolsonaro as the 'rightful' and 'God-sent' president.
 In this essay, I will try to understand how so many seemingly reasonable people joined this radical pro-Bolsonaro social movement influenced by grotesque memes, fake news, and conspiracy theories.

-The kernel of alt-right conspiracy theories became known in alt-right circles as ‘cultural Marxism’.
+The kernel of alt-right conspiracy theories became known in alt-right circles as 'cultural Marxism'.
 But what the hell is that?
-Conservative scholars like Paul Gottfried (founder of paleo conservatism), Michael Minnicino (infamous creator of cultural Marxism), and James Davison Hunter (who theorizes the cultural war),[^7] alt-right influencers like Bolsonaro’s political advisor Olavo de Carvalho[^8], and specialists in international relations, such as Brazilian diplomat and former Foreign Minister Ernesto Araujo[^9], all believe that communism conquered the Western world after the Berlin Wall fell.
+Conservative scholars like Paul Gottfried (founder of paleo conservatism), Michael Minnicino (infamous creator of cultural Marxism), and James Davison Hunter (who theorizes the cultural war),[^7] alt-right influencers like Bolsonaro's political advisor Olavo de Carvalho[^8], and specialists in international relations, such as Brazilian diplomat and former Foreign Minister Ernesto Araujo[^9], all believe that communism conquered the Western world after the Berlin Wall fell.
 They argue that the fall of the Berlin Wall gave communism the edge in the cultural battlefield of the Cold War, allowing communist agents to perpetrate their secret purposes in an open field.
-However, they remain convinced that communism's true aim was not the proletarian revolution.
+However, they remain convinced that communism\'s true aim was not the proletarian revolution.
 Instead, the aim is to attack traditional Western values, break down families, and increase government control over the economy and personal freedoms.
 According to them, today, communists are CEOs of multinational companies, such as Bill Gates and George Soros, media corporations such as *NBC*, *CBS* (USA), *Globo* (Brazil), and *BBC* (UK), as well as most journalists, popular artists, judges, and politicians.
-As in the ‘Purloined letter’ in Poe’s famous short story, ‘they hide in plain sight’.[^10] Inspired by this type of far-right propaganda, in 2018, Brazilian conservative groups spread false rumors on social media about a so-called gay kit being distributed in schools to promote homosexuality.
-This gay kit was a fake news piece accusing left-wing politicians of distributing insidious educational material to promote a gay lifestyle as part of what the alt-right called ‘gender ideology’.
+As in the 'Purloined letter' in Poe's famous short story, 'they hide in plain sight'.[^10] Inspired by this type of far-right propaganda, in 2018, Brazilian conservative groups spread false rumors on social media about a so-called gay kit being distributed in schools to promote homosexuality.
+This gay kit was a fake news piece accusing left-wing politicians of distributing insidious educational material to promote a gay lifestyle as part of what the alt-right called 'gender ideology'.
-What was the star attraction of this fictional pedagogical kit’?
-A phallic-shaped baby bottle they named the ‘cock bottle’.
+What was the star attraction of this fictional pedagogical kit'?
+A phallic-shaped baby bottle they named the 'cock bottle'.

 ![](media/image1.png){width="5.145833333333333in"
 height="3.1041666666666665in"}